/features/integrations/pricing/faq /contact

 It Reads Your Setup

-git-flow, Husky, Lefthook, Conventional Commits — RepoPad detects your workflow tooling and shows it right in the list.
+git-flow, Husky, Lefthook, Conventional Commits — RepoPad detects your workflow tooling and shows it right in the status bar.

 1